Person holding open wallet with dollar bills inside.

 • Trigger you every time you open your bank account

-• Create secrecy and resentment in your relationships
+• Create secrecy or resentment in your relationships

-• Feel like a mystery that everyone else has figured out
+• Feel like a mystery everyone else figured out

 A person wearing a black hat with painted sunglasses, blurry image, black background.